Cap'n Jazz: Post-breakup and reunion

-Most recently, Cap'n Jazz was included in the lineup for the 2017 FYF Fest in Los Angeles' Exposition Park.
-This marks the band's first show since 2010.
+Cap'n Jazz was included in the lineup for the 2017 FYF Fest in Los Angeles' Exposition Park.
 The FYF appearance was followed by shows in San Francisco, Chicago, New York and London, including an appearance at Riot Fest 2017 in Chicago.

+The band reunited again for a show at the Empty Bottle in Chicago on Sunday, October 6, 2024.
+The band also played Best Friends Forever Fest in Las Vegas, Nevada on October 11, 2024.
+They have since announced a 2025 tour with Coffin Prick to celebrate the 30th anniversary of Shmap'n Shmazz.

 Former members of the band continue to play music, most notably in Make Believe, The Promise Ring, American Football, Owls, Ghosts and Vodka, Joan of Arc and Owen.

 Influence and legacy

 Cap'n Jazz have influenced a number of bands.
 Algernon Cadwallader has been noted for their sonic similarities to Cap'n Jazz, and have likewise cited the band as a primary influence.

-The american post-hardcore band Scary Kids Scaring Kids took their name from an homonymous Cap'n Jazz song.
+The American post-hardcore band Scary Kids Scaring Kids took their name from a homonymous Cap'n Jazz song.